holochain/docs-pages/src/pages/references/enable-holo.md

 });
 ```

-Let's add some build and test scripts.
+Let's add some build and test scripts to your project's `package.json` file.
 You should already have scripts to build a `.hApp` file, like below.

 ```json
   "scripts": {